Ryu (Street Fighter): Critical response

-With the release of Street Fighter 6, there was much focus around Ryu's new design polished by Capcom's visual engine with Kotaku highlighting his primitive classic design as Ryu never covered his feet until the latest game even though in previous games he suggested he can afford them.
+With the release of Street Fighter 6, there was much focus around Ryu's new design polished by Capcom's visual engine.
+Kotaku noted his primitive classic design as Ryu never covered his feet until the latest game, even though he suggested that he could afford them in previous games he suggested.
 Polygon found the large built of Ryu in the trailer to be ridiculous at first glance, pointing at the size of his shoulders and that his head looks small in comparison.
 This led to joke about his built in social media, giving parallels to other characters like Chris Redfield from Resident Evil among others.
 GamesRadar said the design was notable among the fandom for his sex appeal as tweeted in social media.
 This went as far as people claiming they could see the character's crotch region upon his body reveal as the design of Street Fighter 6 was highly detailed to the point of showing more Ryu's facial hair as an example of detail given. leading to fan nicknames like "Hot Ryu" or "Dad Ryu".
 This eventually became an internet meme with PCGamer joking about his long competition with Ken Masters' appeal.
 Briana Lawrence of The Mary Sue said that she was leaning on Ryu's screencap on Street Fighter 6 trailer being more unintentional moment than Lady Dimitrescu, a character from the horror game Resident Evil: Village notable for her sex appeal.
 The character was also praised for exploring his own social life to the player's avatar when training, such as the way he gets along with fellow fighters Ken or Chun-Li.
 Kotaku also recommended players to listen to Ryu's new musical themes accompanied with vocals taken from a "Jet Set Radio" that will atrract several people.